 - 8 oz semi sweet chocolate chips I used Hershey's

 - 1/2 cup heavy cream

-- Extra Mini Reese's or chocolate chips for garnishing (optional)
+- Mini Reese's or chocolate chips for garnishing optional

-- Preheat the oven to 350 F / 176 C. Prepare a 10 inch bundt cake by greasing it well, and then dusting it with a teaspoon of flour or cocoa powder.
+- Preheat the oven to 350 F / 176 C. Prepare a 10 inch bundt cake by greasing it well, and then dusting it with a tablespoon of flour or cocoa powder.

-- Fold in the chopped Mini Reese's and then pour this batter into the prepared bundt cake pan.
-Bake for about 45-50 minutes until a toothpick inserted comes out mostly clean.
+- Pour the batter into prepared bundt pan.
+Bake for 40-45 minutes or until a toothpick inserted comes out clean.